 How to conduct a product demand analysis in 5 steps

-Product demand analysis shouldn’t be wild guessing: it’s building a solid foundation of knowledge and structuring your research on top of that.
+Product demand analysis shouldn’t be wild guessing: it’s building a solid foundation of knowledge and structuring your research on top of that- and it’s a fundamental part of market research for new product development.
 Here are the steps:

 Define your market

 Assess the maturity of the market business cycle